thradams/Castle-NodeJs/README.md

 ## Installing Castle

-Castle command-line runs on Node.js and is available on NPM.
+Castle command-line runs on Node.js and is available on NPM. (not yet)

 ## Create a project

 ```
-castle create MyApp
+castle create Hello MyApp
 ```
+Hello is the template.
+See templates folder for more templates.

 ## Building